Siemensbahn: Description

 Siemensbahn connected to the Berlin Ringbahn at the existing Jungfernheide station.
 That station was partly rebuilt with an improved platform arrangement designed to handle high volumes of passengers without delaying Ringbahn services during shift change.
 Trains would mostly continue onto the Ringbahn towards the center of Berlin, or terminate at Jungfernheide.

 Terminating trains stopped twice: First at the northern platform edge of eastbound center platform "B" for unloading and easy cross-platform interchange to Ringbahn trains, and then the southern platform edge of westbound center platform "C" for reversing the train at a buffer stop while simultaneously loading new passengers.

 Leaving the station in a western direction, the line passed under the westbound Ringbahn track and diverged north to cross the river Spree and continue onto an elevated alignment that is part steel viaduct, part on an embankment interspersed with steel or concrete road bridges.

 The first intermediate station was Wernerwerk halt.
 Beyond Wernerwerk, the line curves to the west at a wide angle.
 Just before the next halt, Siemensstadt, the line begins a turn in a north-western direction.
 Beyond Siemensstadt halt, the line gradually descends to grade level.
 The single center platform of the Gartenfeld terminus was built mindful of a potential future extension of the line.
 Spanning some of the 1 km distance between Siemensstadt and Gartenfeld stations is a yard with six tail tracks that, in the early years, provided terminal and stabling capacity for up to twelve rush-hour trains, but was repeatedly scaled down in the following decades.

 The interlocking at the terminus and yard was controlled from a gantry-style, brick-clad signal box with the designation "Gtf" (mnemonic for Gartenfeld).
 The electro-mechanical interlocking with multi-aspect colour light signals implemented automated and semi-automated modes to enable dense traffic of up to 24 trains per hour and direction (150-second theoretical headway).
-Colour light signalling can be more flexible and require less maintenance than semaphore signals but only became practical to use after the exhaust from steam locomotives no longer posed a risk of obscuring sightlines, so the electrified Siemensbahn was one of the very first lines to be equipped that way.
+Colour light signalling can be more flexible and require less maintenance than semaphore signals but only became practical to use after the exhaust from steam locomotives no longer posed a risk of obscuring sightlines, so the electrified Siemensbahn was one of the first lines to be equipped that way.
 The interlocking was produced by Vereinigte Eisenbahn-Signalwerke (VES), a joint venture of Siemens & Halske's own railway equipment company with Allgemeine Elektricitäts-Gesellschaft (AEG) and Eisenbahnsignal-Bauanstalten Max Jüdel, Stahmer, Bruchsal.

 In the years after train traffic abruptly ceased in September 1980, some station buildings continued to see intermittent commercial or retail occupancy.
 Until 2012, the grounds and buildings at Gartenfeld station were used by a garden center.